-- Identify the different types of financial markets and financial institutions, and explain how these markets and institutions enhance capital allocation. - Explain how the stock market operates, and list the distinctions between the different types of stock markets. - Explain how the stock market has performed in recent years. - Discuss the importance of market efficiency, and explain why some markets are more efficient than others.
+- ◆ Identify the different types of financial markets and financial institutions, and explain how these markets and institutions enhance capital allocation. - Explain how the stock market operates, and list the distinctions between the different types of stock markets. - Explain how the stock market has performed in recent years. - Discuss the importance of market efficiency, and explain why some markets are more efficient than others. - ◆ Develop a simple understanding of behavioral finance.